mccoymd/snp2sim/README.md

 #### Output files

-<Protein Name> refers to the value of the --protein command line option.
+PROTEIN refers to the value of the --protein command line option.
-The module will output tcl scripts for the generation of the solvated protein structure in the "variantSimulations/<Protein Name>/bin/" directory.
+The module will output tcl scripts for the generation of the solvated protein structure in the "variantSimulations/PROTEIN/bin/" directory.

-NAMD configs are output to the "variantSimulations/<Protein Name>/config/" directory.
+NAMD configs are output to the "variantSimulations/PROTEIN/config/" directory.

-NAMD input structure files (solvated psf and pdb files) are output to the "variantSimulations/<Protein Name>/structures/" directory.
+NAMD input structure files (solvated psf and pdb files) are output to the "variantSimulations/PROTEIN/structures/" directory.

-<Variant> refers to the concatenated values of --varResID and --varAA
+VARIANT refers to the concatenated values of --varResID and --varAA

-NAMD trajectory results are found in the "variantSimulations/<Protein Name>/<Variant>/trajectory" directory.
+NAMD trajectory results are found in the "variantSimulations/PROTEIN/VARIANT/trajectory" directory.

 ### Generating Variant Scaffolds using varScaffold